syntaxxxxx/MVVM-Architecture-Components/README.md

 # MVVM-Architecture-Components

-This repository is Final Project for student IDN Academy Android program
+This repository is Final Project for student Android Developer of IDN Academy : https://academy.idn.id/

 # Tech Stack